Kids Like Lucia Need Moorelands Camp!

 Sandra Brown, Moorelands’ alum

 Today’s kids spend their days consumed by technology and social media.
 As a result, they have more issues with physical health problems, anxiety and stress than ever before.
+The COVID-19 pandemic has only increased these problems with 70% of kids reporting a decline in their mental health since the pandemic began in a study by Sick Kids.

 Join with us to send kids to camp today!